juniepi/WaylandNvidiaFanCurveV2/README.md

 **🔻 KNOWN ISSUE**

-(Lastest update 07-08-24)
-i think i have fully fixed this issue but it still might occur im still testing thanks for your patience!

-A Known issue is sometimes when you have this version running for too long it will lock your sudo privileges(?)
-I assume this is because of a security feature because you're actively asking for sudo privs too much, will look more into it!
-To fix restart your PC!

-- One possible fix to this problem is adding some permissions to your sudoers file which would look like:
+There has been issues in the past regarding this script calling sudo too many times and locking the user from using sudo privileges!
+This is because of a misconfiguration in the script it's self!
+Seems as if the fixes I have made to the script has fixed this issue!
+But if you continue to have the previous mentioned issues please add permission in your sudoers file for your user to be able to access and use nvidia-settings commands without the need for sudo!
 ```
 *your username* ALL=(ALL) NOPASSWD: /usr/bin/nvidia-settings
 ```
-Note that this solution does hold some security issues in some capacity!

-**This issue has also seemed to be fixed *hopefully* but we had to end up changing the code to match the V1 script a little bit so please refere to the original WNFC project to setup your fan curves!
-IF YOU CONTIUNE HAVING PROBLEMS PLEASE RESORT TO THE VERSION ONE SCRIPT FOUND [HERE](https://github.com/juniepi/WaylandNvidiaFanCurve)**
+This will be what you would add to your sudoers file!
+Thanks for your understanding

 ## Getting Started
 **``🌱 /Starting Off/Basic info/ 🚀``**

-This Project does require some packages most of which you should are have!
-You will also need some sort of Nvidia Driver installed!
-If you do not have a nvidia driver install, Please check out A1RM4X's [Video](https://www.youtube.com/watch?v=QW2XGMAu6VE) on a Script made by [TKG](https://github.com/Frogging-Family/nvidia-all) This should get you fully setup for nvidia!
-Some other packages you will need are
+This Project does require some packages most of which you should already have!
+You will also need a Nvidia Driver that works with nvidia-settings installed!
+If you do not have a nvidia driver installed, Please check out A1RM4X's [Video](https://www.youtube.com/watch?v=QW2XGMAu6VE) on a Script made by [TKG](https://github.com/Frogging-Family/nvidia-all) This should get you fully setup for nvidia!
+Some other packages you will need include:

 - bash
 - nvidia-settings
 - dialog

-To install these packages its
+To install these packages use the commands:
 ```
 sudo pacman -S nvida-settings
 ```